oils-for-unix/oils/doc/ysh-tour.md

 ### Three Kinds of Substitution

 YSH has syntax for 3 types of substitution, all of which start with `$`.
-These things can all be converted to a **string**:
+That is, you can convert any of these things to a **string**:

 1. Variables
 2. The output of commands